42-mraasvel/web-server/documentation/readme/README.md

 	}
 	```

-	More specific options for how the webserver handles the request further, the request target is used to resolve the location block.
+	More specific options for how the web server handles the request further, the request target is used to resolve the location block.

 	The most specific match is used, unless the `=` (exact match) option is specified, in which case the request target has to match exactly.